roocs/rook/Rook_WPS_ESGF2_talk_draft.md

 <!-- EDITORIAL NOTE FOR SLIDE PREPARATION

-- Proposed main talk: title slide plus slides 1–8, about ten minutes.
+- Proposed main talk: title slide plus slides 1–10; rehearse for the allotted time.
 - Optional backup material: A1 and B1–B3.
 - `wf.broker()` is a proposed API sketch, not an implemented interface.
 - Docker, Kubernetes and Helm are future deployment options, not operational today.